Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions with TMCs in the OPE

 Following this outline, we start by taking the expression for $W_{\mu\nu}^A(p_A,q)$ in Eq.~\eqref{eq:hadTensorDagger} and decomposing it into a sum of tensor-valued coefficients multiplied by dimensionless, scalar-valued functions $\tilde{W}_{i}^A$.
 The $\tilde{W}_{i}^A$ are the structure functions.
 Lorentz symmetry and hermiticity dictate that only certain combinations of $p_A$ and $q$ are allowed as coefficients.
 The most general combination allowed by symmetries for unpolarized $A$ is

+The presence of six structure functions follows from the fact that (i) electromagnetic and weak currents are vector currents and (ii) the state $X$ in the process $\ell_1(k_1) + A(p_A) \to \ell_2(k_2) + X(p_X)$ must have \textit{net} quantum numbers corresponding to a fermion. ($VA$ scattering cannot, for example, convert nucleus $A$, which is a fermion, into a state with net scalar or vector boson quantum numbers due to Lorentz invariance / angular momentum conservation.)
+The first point implies that the hadronic current $\tilde{W}^A_{\mu\nu}(p_A,q)$, which is built by squaring the $AV\to X$ current is a rank-2 tensor.
+Now, since Dirac fermions have, in general, four independent components, $(4\times4)$ fermion bilinears have 16 components.
+These can be arranged into five different ways: a one-component scalar current, a one-component pseudoscalar current, a four-component vector current, a four-component axialvector current, and a six-component tensor current~\cite{Halzen:1984mc,Peskin:1995ev}.

+Since $\tilde{W}^A_{\mu\nu}(p_A,q)$ is made from the product of Dirac fermion spinors, it is a bilinear, and subsequently has six independent components.

-Formally, the normalizations and organization of the $\tilde{W}_i^A$ and $\tilde{F}_i^A$ are conventional.
-Following Ref.~\cite{Schienbein:2007gr}, the $\tilde{W}_i^A$ are normalized such that each is dimensionless and have at most a prefactor of $M_A^{-2}$.
-Subsequently, the $\tilde{F}_i^A$ are normalized such that \\
+Formally, the normalizations and organization of the $\tilde{W}_i^A$ and $\tilde{F}_i^A$ in Eqs.~\eqref{eq:strFnExpandW} and \eqref{eq:strFnExpandF} are conventional.
+Following Ref.~\cite{Schienbein:2007gr}, the $\tilde{W}_i^A$ are normalized such that each is dimensionless and has at most a prefactor of $M_A^{-2}$.
+The $\tilde{F}_i^A$ are normalized to factor out known $Q^2$ dependence and are related to $\tilde{W}_i^A$ by \\